sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 To address the issues of:

-- Inaccurate alerts,
+- Inaccurate alerts
-- Untimely alerts, and
+- Untimely alerts
-- Alerts only observed within Facebook app,
+- Alerts only observed within the Facebook app,

 I built an open source alert system running on Github Actions and applying advanced filtering using ChatGPT's API.